haltosan/post/edbu/README.md

 # Exploit Database Upload
 The purpose of this is to make the process of uploading exploit database scripts to a target machine.
-The local script will make the webserver and the upload files will curl and compile/run the files (written to /tmp).
+The local script will make the webserver and the upload files will curl and compile/run the files.
+I created this because I have been annoyed by the boring process of uploading, compiling, running, and crying as each script fails (jk).
+This speeds up the process.
+It also allows other scripts to be uploaded and ran, so it isn't limited to exploit database exploits.

 ## Purpose and usage
 This is built to work in a pentest of most unix devices.
 The host system I use is kali linux, but any machine with SimpleHTTPServer